MySQL / MariaDB Monitor

 MySQL Specific Settings

-parameters in standard go-sql-driver structure.
-Leave other config fields null when utilizing this
+go-sql-driverstructure.
+Leave the other config fields empty when using this format:username:password@tcp(host:port)/dbname?timeout=5s.

 Fallback Individual Settings